OpsHubProduct/OpsHub-Docs-Validation-Space/docs/integrate/mapping-configuration.md

 * Any field mapping created is saved in the XSLT language.
 * View/Edit XSLT Configurations can be used to change the default mapping XSLT.
 Click ![XSLT Icon](../assets/XSLT_icon_blue.png) to change the default behaviour of a particular field mapping.
 * User can customize default mapping XSLT using Advance mapping.
-For Advance mapping, OpsHub Integration Manager has some Utilities available.
+For Advance mapping, <code class="expression">space.vars.SITENAME</code> has some Utilities available.
 Refer to [Advance Mapping Utility](advance-mapping-utility.md) for Utilities.

 ## Defining Unicode for Element names